-Program(s) Term of start in program Thesis Proposal due date Master of Arts Summer (May) September 30 of first year Initial Thesis Proposal due within five (5) months Fall (September) January 31 of first year Spring (January) May 31 of first year Master of Arts Summer (May) May 31 of second year Final Thesis Proposal due at the start of fourth Fall (September) August 31 of second year academic term Spring (January) December 31 of second year Summer (May) Due date is established in Master of Education consultation with the Supervisory Committee Master of Fine Arts Fall (September) June 30 of first year Master of Music Master of Nursing Fall (September) December 31 of the second year (Thesis route) Master of Nursing Fall (September) April 30 of the second year (Project route) Master of Science Summer (May) December 31 of first year Fall (September) April 30 of first year Spring (January) August 31 of first year Master of Science Fall (September) After Management 5300 (Management) Doctor of Philosophy Summer (May) April 30 of first year Fall (September) August 31 of first year Spring (January) December 31 of first year Doctor of Philosophy Summer (May) Within two (2) years (Education) The Comprehensive Examination Fall (September) should be successfully completed i an (September) prior to the Thesis Proposal Defence.
+Program(s) Term of start in program Thesis Proposal due date Master of Arts Summer (May) September 30 of first year Initial Thesis Proposal due within five (5) months Fall (September) January 31 of first year Spring (January) May 31 of first year Master of Arts Summer (May) May 31 of second year Final Thesis Proposal due at the start of fourth Fall (September) August 31 of second year academic term Spring (January) December 31 of second year Master of Education Summer (May) Due date is established in consultation with the Supervisory Committee Master of Fine Arts Fall (September) June 30 of first year Master of Music Master of Nursing Fall (September) December 31 of the second year (Thesis route) Master of Nursing Fall (September) April 30 of the second year (Project route) Master of Science Summer (May) December 31 of first year Fall (September) April 30 of first year Spring (January) August 31 of first year Master of Science (Management) Fall (September) After Management 5300 Doctor of Philosophy (except Education, and Summer (May) April 30 of first year Cultural, Social, and Political Thought) Fall (September) August 31 of first year Spring (January) December 31 of first year Doctor of Philosophy (Cultural, Social, and Summer (May) April 30 of second year Political Thought) Fall (September) August 31 of second year Spring (January) December 31 of second year Doctor of Philosophy Summer (May) Within two (2) years (Education) The Comprehensive Examination Fall (September) should be successfully completed prior to the Thesis Proposal Defence.
 See requirements, below.